 ● Based on student feedback, we recommend laptop screens larger than 11”

 ● Apple recently came out with a new MacBook, not Pro, not Air, just plain MacBook.
-This laptop is lower powered and does not support the software used in the classroom and therefore you should NOT purchase this new MacBook for your son or daughter.
+This laptop is lower powered and does not keep up with the performance of other current Apple laptops.
+It was not intended for media work and thus will not meet the needs of your son or daughter at Brewster.

 ● To see current Apple laptop models, go to: http://store.apple.com/us/mac